Kodi Ramakrishna

 Kodi Ramakrishna (23 July 1949 – 22 February 2019) was an Indian film director, screenwriter, and actor, known for his work in Telugu cinema.
-Over the course of his career, he directed more than 100 films across various genres, earning a reputation as one of the most prolific filmmakers in the industry.
-He is credited with pioneering the use of advanced visual effects in South Indian cinema, through his supernatural fantasy films.'
-In 2012, he was honoured with the Raghupathi Venkaiah Award for his lifetime contribution to Telugu cinema.
+Over a career spanning more than three decades, he directed over 100 films, a feat that established him as one of the most prolific and versatile filmmakers in the history of the industry.
+His body of work ranged from hard hitting social dramas and family entertainers to high-budget supernatural thrillers.
+He pioneered the use of advanced visual effects and CGI in South Indian cinema.'